Ștefan Lătescu: K-1

 Lătescu made his K-1 debut against the 2022 K-1 World GP Japan Openweight Tournament winner Mahmoud Sattari at K-1 World GP 2022 in Osaka on December 3, 2022.
 He won the fight by a second-round technical knockout.
-Following this victory, Lătescu was ranked as the eighth-best light heavyweight kickboxer in the world by Beyond Kick.
+Following this victory, Lătescu was ranked as the eighth-best light heavyweight kickboxer in the world by Beyond Kickboxing.

 Lătescu faced the 2022 K-1 Japan Openweight Grand Prix finalist Seiya Tanigawa at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight via KO in the second round.

+Lătescu faced Adam Kosut at DFS 19 on May 13, 2023.
+He won the fight by a second-round knockout.

+Lătescu faced the former Krush and K-1 cruiserweight champion K-Jee at K-1 World GP 2023 on July 17, 2023.
+He won the fight by a first-round knockout.

+GLORY

+Lătescu made his promotional Glory debut against Pascal Touré at Glory 88 on September 9, 2023.
+He won the fight by unanimous decision.

+Lătescu faced Ibrahim El Bouni in a light heavyweight title eliminator at Glory: Collision 6 on November 4, 2023.
+He won the fight by a second-round technical knockout.

+Lătescu faced Donegi Abena in the quarterfinals of the Glory Light Heavyweight Grand Prix, held on June 8, 2024, in Rotterdam, Netherlands.